didtheyghostme/Singapore-Summer2026-TechInternships/README.md

 PRs are welcome for:
 - Adding new roles
-- Updating or removing roles that have closed
+- Removing roles that have closed
-- Fixing links/formatting
+- Fixing inaccurate information, links, or formatting

 Please read **[CONTRIBUTING.md](CONTRIBUTING.md)** before submitting a pull request.